 The Company operates as a cooperative subject to taxes on all income not distributed to members.
-The Company computes income taxes using the asset and liability method, under which deferred income taxes are provided for the temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the tax basis.
+The Company computes income taxes using the asset-and-liability method, under which deferred income taxes are provided for the temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the tax basis.
 The deferred tax assets and liabilities are calculated using the enacted tax rates that are expected to be in effect when the differences are expected to reverse.
 The Company establishes a valuation allowance for deferred tax assets if it is more likely than not that these items will expire before the Company is able to realize the benefit or future deductibility is uncertain.

-(v) Recent Accounting Pronouncements Not Yet Adopted
+(v) Recent Accounting Pronouncements Adopted

-In December 2019, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes," as part of its overall simplification initiative to reduce costs and complexity of applying accounting standards while maintaining or improving the usefulness of the information provided to users of financial statements.
-Amendments include removal of certain exceptions to the general principles of Topic 740, "Income Taxes," and simplification in several other areas.
-For nonpublic entities, the new standard is effective for annual reporting periods beginning after December 15, 2021.
-Early adoption is permitted.
-The Company is evaluating the effect it will have on the consolidated financial statements and related disclosures and does not anticipate a material impact.
+In December 2019, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, as part of its overall simplification initiative to reduce costs and complexity of applying accounting standards while maintaining or improving the usefulness of the information provided to users of financial statements.
+Amendments include removal of certain exceptions to the general principles of Topic 740, Income Taxes, and simplification in several other areas.